openfaas/openfaas.github.io/_posts/2020-10-08-openfaas-functions-with-github-actions.md

 Have you got questions, comments, or suggestions?
 Join the community on [Slack](https://slack.openfaas.io).

 Would you like help setting up your OpenFaaS installation, or someone to call when things don't quite go to plan?
-[Our Premium Subscription plan](https://www.openfaas.com/support/) gives you a say in the project roadmap, a support contact, and access to Enterprise-grade authentication with OIDC.
+[Our PRO Subscription plan](https://www.openfaas.com/support/) gives you a say in the project roadmap, a support contact, and access to Enterprise-grade authentication with OIDC.

 ### Acknowledgements